prometheusresearch/baseline-codebase/src/rex.forms/test/test_ctl.rst

     FORMS-STORE - stores a Form in the data store
     Usage: rex forms-store [<project>] <instrument-uid> <channel-uid> <configuration>
     <BLANKLINE>
-    The forms-store task will write a Web Form Configuration JSON file to a Form in the project's data store.
+    The forms-store task will write a Web Form Configuration JSON (or YAML) file to a Form in the project's data store.
     <BLANKLINE>
     The instrument-uid argument is the UID of the desired Instrument that the Form will be associated with.